maxz411/bot-or-not/README.md

 # bot-or-not

-Entry for the [Bot or Not](https://www.bot-or-not.com/) challenge -- a competition to detect bot-generated social media posts among real human ones.

 Our approach: fine-tune OpenAI models (GPT-4.1 Mini) on labeled bot/human datasets using both supervised and reinforcement fine-tuning, then run inference on unlabeled competition datasets to produce final bot detection submissions.

 ## Repo structure